Tewantin

 Tewantin's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Tewantin's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
-The area has a standard level of common health conditions across both young and old age cohorts.
-Private health cover is relatively low at approximately 50% of the total population (~5,687 people), compared to 52.5% in Rest of Qld and 55.7% nationally.
+Tewantin's health metrics are close to national benchmarks, based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are at a fairly standard level for both young and old age cohorts.
+Private health cover is relatively low, at approximately 50% of the total population (~5667 people), compared to 52.5% across Regional Qld and 55.7% nationally.

-The most common medical conditions are arthritis (11.2%) and mental health issues (8.0%).
-62.5% of residents declare themselves completely clear of medical ailments, compared to 67.6% in Rest of Qld.
-Health outcomes among the working-age population are broadly typical.
-Tewantin has 30.1% of residents aged 65 and over (3,411 people), higher than Rest of Qld's 20.4%.
-National rankings for this age group are broadly in line with the general population.
+The most common medical conditions are arthritis (11.2%) and mental health issues (8%).
+62.5% of residents declare themselves completely clear of medical ailments, compared to 67.6% in Regional Qld.
+Health outcomes among the working-age population are typical.
+Tewantin has 31.1% of residents aged 65 and over (3512 people), higher than Regional Qld's 20.4%, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health